ozanMSFT/pytorch-wiki/Continuous-Integration.md

 > **Warning** This page is under construction

 This document discusses the Continuous Integration (CI) system for PyTorch.

-Currently PyTorch utilizes Github Action, CircleCI and Jenkins CI for various different CI build/test configurations.
+Currently PyTorch utilizes Github Actions and CircleCI for various different CI build/test configurations.
 We will discuss these related contents in the following sections:

 - [CI System Overview](#ci-system-overview)
 - [CI Matrix](#ci-matrix)